healthfinch/policies/roles_policy.md

 9. Develops and provides periodic security updates and reminder communications for all workforce members.

-10. Implements procedures for the authorization and/or supervision of workforce members who work with ePHI or in locations where it may be accessed.
+10. Implements procedures for the authorization and/or supervision of workforce members who work with ePHI or in locations where it may be accessed, including defining roles to limit access by the type of work being done.

 11. Maintains a program promoting workforce members to report non-compliance with policies and procedures.
 	1. Promptly, properly, and consistently investigates and addresses reported violations and takes steps to prevent recurrence.